 Introduction

 Too often, we see organizations lumping a multitude of communities under the big umbrella of “diversity.”
-It might look like a convenient shortcut, but it actually does a disservice.
+It might seem like a convenient shortcut, but it actually does a disservice.
 It ignores the unique challenges each community faces and makes it more difficult to address specific needs.

 Needless to say, it is not a simple task.